-ess Minor

-Eighteen crea lit hours:
+Eighteen erealt hours.

 ACC 151 Principles of Accounting I 3

 BUS 110 Business Foundations 3

 BUS 310 Principles of Management 3

 BUS 311 Business Law 3

-and any six c redit hours of upper-level business courses 6
+and any six credit hours of upper-level business courses 6

-A minor of a chair approva n alternative 18 credit hours content may be taken wit al. h department
+A minor of an alternative 18 credit hours content may be taken with department chair approval.